buckets1337/GenericChat/README.txt

 Launch 2 or more instances of the client, using the syntax it provides.

 Chat with yourself!
-Or if you're lucky enough to have friends willing to demo and underdeveloped program, chat with them!
+Or if you're lucky enough to have friends willing to demo an underdeveloped program, chat with them!

 So far, this has been testing using only localhost on one machine, so it is very